-Almighty and ever-living God, we humbly pray that, as your only-begotten Son was this day presented in the temple in the substance of our flesh, so we may be presented to you with pure and clean hearts by Jesus Christ our Lord; who lives and reigns with you and the Holy Spirit, one God, now and for ever.
+Almighty and ever-living God, we humbly pray that, as your only-begotten Son was presented in the temple in the substance of our flesh, so we may be presented to you with pure and clean hearts by Jesus Christ our Lord; who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.

-(Please be seated)

-The Liturgy of the Word

-THE FIRST LESSON Malachi 3 verses 1-4

-"Behold, I send my messenger, and he will prepare the way before me.
+(Please be seated) The Liturgy of the Word THE OLD TESTAMENT LESSON Malachi 3 verses 1-4 "Behold, I send my messenger, and he will prepare the way before me.
 And the Lord whom you seek will suddenly come to his temple; and the messenger of the covenant in whom you delight, behold, he is coming, says the LORD of hosts.
 But who can endure the day of his coming, and who can stand when he appears?
 For he is like a refiner's fire and like fullers' soap.
 He will sit as a refiner and purifier of silver, and he will purify the sons of Levi and refine them like gold and silver, and they will bring offerings in righteousness to the LORD.
 Then the offering of Judah and Jerusalem will be pleasing to the LORD as in the days of old and as in former years.
 Lector: The Word of the Lord.
 People: Thanks be to God.
+The Collects are prayers that touches on the theme of the Scripture readings and transitions us from speaking and singing God's praise to listening to his Holy Scriptures.
+The Scriptures teach that much of our spiritual renewal is by the washing of the Word of God, which cleanses our minds and purifies our hearts.
+This portion of the service is known as the Liturgy of the Word, and it consists of the readings, the sermon, the creed, and the prayers of the people.